 - Garden spaces, both public and private (66 comments), including 56 comments around the maintenance of sections, street planting and parks: - "Areas in streets where weeds grow, very little care given to these areas.
 Looks very untidy and detracts from the homes.
-This is my only grumble" - "Maintenance of public areas is lacking" - "How people neglect the weeding outside of their homes" - "Lack of weeding of front yards /council berms/Landscaped beds on walkways and footpaths" - "Parks and reserves staff trees outside my house have just been turned into topiaries no consultation" - "People not looking and caring for the garden areas some places are just over grown with weeds" - Animals (29 comments)

-"At the moment the amount of dogs in Hobsonville Pt.
-Our cat just got killed by one"

-"Also we had started to see a number of native birds and skinks in our established garden, however there is now a large population of roaming cats that have been killing and destroying them, which is sad."
+This is my only grumble" - "Lack of weeding of front yards /council berms/Landscaped beds on walkways and footpaths" - Animals (29 comments) - "At the moment the amount of dogs in Hobsonville Pt.
+Our cat just got killed by one" - "Barking dogs next door.
+It's relentless." - "Dog poo when walking on footpaths!" - "Also we had started to see a number of native birds and skinks in our established garden, however there is now a large population of roaming cats that have been killing and destroying them, which is sad." - Body Corporates (25 comments) - "Difficult (if not impossible) to do minor changes to your home if they are street facing.
+So many hoops to jump through, hate it unnecessary bureaucracy!" - "People not understanding how a body corporate/ HPRS works" - "Three different society fees I have to pay to live here"

-"The amount of people that let cats wander at night.
-I used to see fantails every time I went to Bomb Point when I first moved here.
-In the last few months I haven't seen any"

-■ Body Corporates (25 comments)

-"Difficult (if not impossible) to do minor changes to your home if they are street facing.
-So many hoops to jump through, hate it - unnecessary bureaucracy!"

-"Car break-ins that HPRS seem to not care about"

-"The residents society.
-I HATE that its not optional and the amount of paper waste is appalling"

-"Three different society fees I have to pay to live here"